osmandapp/docs/content/osmand/plugins/parking.md

 ## Parking point on the map

-A Parking point on the map stores the latitude and longitude to show where your car was left.
-It is used as follows:

-1. Set a point.
-2. Stay informed.
-3. Navigate to the point, if needed.
-4. Remove it, once done.
+When a Parking point shows up on the map, it acquires the latitude and longitude of the selected geolocation, and the timestamp of the creation moment.
+It helps visually to identify the parking both when setting the point and when further tracking it as well as using for navigation, if necessary.
+There are a number of ways of how to store the parking information and use it for checking out the time, and/or location.

 ###  Set a point